Our Report on Public Engagement Barriers

 So, what did we do?

-We ran a 2-month research initiative that focused on the experiences of folks from communities who are undertapped.
-We set about to gain a deeper understanding of the challenges surrounding inclusive engagement through a survey, in-depth interviews and a workshop with community members and engagement practitioners.
+We ran a 2-month research initiative that focused on the experiences of folks from untapped communities.
+Our goal was to gain a deeper understanding of the challenges surrounding inclusive engagement through a survey, in-depth interviews and a workshop with community members and engagement practitioners.
 We did our own outreach into communities and learned that while some might be harder-to-reach, it’s also not impossible.
 And, we learned a lot about what makes or breaks inclusive engagement.

 We don’t pretend to be experts in this space – after all, who can be with regional and institutional differences?
 But we found the insights valuable and in an effort to help facilitate more inclusive engagement, we will share these insights.